-‘Game Of Thrones’ Season 7: Premiere Date, Teaser Trailer And Poster, Revealed!
+‘Game Of Thrones’ Season 7: Premiere Date, Teaser Trailer, And Poster Revealed!

 Yes.
 In fact, the teaser poster kicked off the recent developments.
 The teaser trailer and premiere date announcement came in short order of Wednesday night’s release of the first teaser poster for Game of Thrones Season 7.
 After a months-long dry spell of official promotional material for Game of Thrones, the drought finally ended, when HBO exclusively released the first official teaser poster for Game of Thrones Season 7 to Entertainment Weekly.

-The poster is everything fans anticipating the first Game of Thrones teaser poster, probably expected, a big tease.
-Unlike past seasons, the teaser poster features none of Game of Thrones‘ characters.
+The poster is everything fans anticipating the first Game of Thrones teaser poster expected: a big tease.
+Unlike past seasons, the teaser poster features no Game of Thrones‘ characters.
 Instead it features a slate of ice, with flames scorching the surface.

 Last season, Game of Thrones used its first teaser poster to hint at the fate of Jon Snow, who “died” in the Season 6 finale.
-The poster, which showed a blood-drenched Jon with his eyes closed, sent Game of Thrones fans’ into theory-making overdrive.
+The poster, which showed a blood-drenched Jon with his eyes closed, sent Game of Thrones fans into theory-making overdrive.

 Does the teaser poster, give any hints for Game of Thrones Season 7?

 It depends on your interpretation.
-Entertainment Weekly offers the meaning of the Game of Thrones Season 7 teaser poster’s, hot and cold imagery, is fire (Daenerys) and ice (the White Walkers), making progress towards their respective destinations in Season 7.
+Entertainment Weekly offers the meaning of the Game of Thrones Season 7 teaser poster’s hot and cold imagery, as fire (Daenerys and her dragons) and ice (the White Walkers) are making progress towards their respective destinations in Season 7.

-It could be a reference to any number of things, including Jon Snow’s true heritage as a Targaryen (fire) and a Stark (ice).
-While also paying homage to the title of Game of Thrones source work, George R.R.
+It could be a reference to any number of things, including Jon Snow’s true lineage as a Targaryen (fire) and a Stark (ice).
+While also paying homage to the title of Game of Thrones source material, George R.R.
 Martin’s A Song of Fire and Ice.

 What does the teaser trailer foreshadow?

-One interesting aspect of the teaser trailer is the prominence of a sigil that’s House has pretty much collapsed.
+One interesting aspect of the teaser trailer is the prominence of a sigil from a house that has pretty much collapsed.
 As of Season 6, House Baratheon has no legitimate heirs left to lead it.
-Yet, its symbology is given as much prominence as House Lannister, in the teaser trailer.
-Is House Baratheon about to pull a House Stark, and rise from the ashes in Season 7?
+Yet, its symbology is given as much prominence as House Lannister in the teaser trailer.
+Is House Baratheon about to pull a House Stark and rise from the ashes in Season 7?

-Find out if they do, and what becomes of the teaser trailer, and poster’s foreshadowing when Game of Thrones Season 7 premieres January 16.
+Find out if they do, and what becomes of the teaser trailer and poster’s foreshadowing when Game of Thrones Season 7 premieres on July 16.

 [Featured Image by Helen Sloan/HBO]